 About the Author | Carolyn Kopf

-Carolyn is the found of C.E.K. & Partners, an Atlanta-based B2B marketing agency offering content creation services for healthplans, hospital systems, manufacturers, fintechs and payments.
+Carolyn is the found of C.E.K. & Partners, an Atlanta-based B2B marketing agency offering content creation services for health plans, hospital systems, manufacturers, fintechs, payments and technology companies.
 Our writing lab provides content creation for white papers, case studies, websites, solution sheets, infographics, articles, blogs and more.